BenjaminMary/gofi/README.md

 Features supported (all the data are registered in a local SQLite DB):
 - create users
 - auth + 1 active session per user
-- save general paramaters preferences per user
+- save general parameters preferences per user
 - record expenses per user
 - import CSV files to insert/update data in bulk
 - export CSV files to keep/use all the data with other apps
+- admin features
+    - generate and manage backup

 The HTML files are currently only in french.